alexrutherford/unthesaurus_scraping/README.md

 `relations.csv` stores different types of ontology relations in each language

+`make_iframe_page.ipynb` takes a random selection of terms and created a page with embedded plots of [n-gram](https://books.google.com/ngrams/) frequency

 # Dependencies

 Uses core Python libraries and command line tools `curl` and `uniq`